Skip to content

 “Maybe I can’t begin to interpret all this verse might mean,” she spoke aloud where only the Holy Spirit could hear her.
 “Jobs won’t be a job up there, and I think maybe I’d like to be a nurse in Heaven.
 No need for IVs, cardiac monitors or ventilators.
 No slow logins.
 No charting.
 Absolutely no bedpans!”
 The nurse looked up as if confirming that her whimsical prayer would make it all the way through the clouds John spoke of when he wrote Revelation.

-As it often happens during her afternoon Bible readings, her thoughts traveled back to the hospital.
+As it often happened during her afternoon Bible readings, her thoughts traveled back to the hospital.
 That old guy, the one whose eyes spoke appreciation for a simple foot massage had been a pastor.
 She searched for the verse about beautiful feet.
-She knew it was in scripture.
+She knew it was in Scripture.
 Somewhere.

 She kept reading in Isaiah and never did get back to the planned reading in Revelation.
 Things were settled though.
-If the only job she has in heaven during pauses in the singing and praising is to apply lotion to the feet of the saints, she will be most satisfied and highly qualified.
+If the only job she had in heaven during pauses in the singing and praising was to apply lotion to the feet of the saints, she would be most satisfied and highly qualified.

-(This post is dedicated to all those night shift nurses out there, especialy the ones who still offer backrubs.
-I retired from nursing, but have the occasional dream about caring for patients.
-In the “old days” new nurses were taught to always to offer a sleeptime backrub.
+(This post is dedicated to all those night shift nurses out there, especially the ones who still offer backrubs.
+I retired from nursing but have the occasional dream about caring for patients.
+In the “old days” new nurses were taught to always to offer a sleep-time backrub.
 What happened to that hospital ritual?
 A foot rub was the next best thing, and I remember a tall, lanky preacher, with not much left on his bones but those Popeye muscles.
 He really appreciated a good foot rub.)

 Comments closed